aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/basics.rst

     verdi calcjob outputcat <IDENTIFIER>

-Use the latter to verify that the Fermi energy that you have found in the last step has been extracted correctly from the output file
+Use the latter to verify that the Fermi energy that you have found in the last step has been extracted correctly from the output file.

 .. note::

-    Hint: filter the lines containing the string 'Fermi', e.g. using ``grep``, to isolate the relevant lines
+    Hint: filter the lines containing the string 'Fermi', e.g. using ``grep``, to isolate the relevant lines.

 The results of calculations are stored in two ways: ``Dict`` objects are stored in the database, which makes querying them very convenient, whereas ``ArrayData`` objects are stored on the disk.
 Once more, use the command ``verdi data array show <IDENTIFIER>`` to determine the Fermi energy obtained from calculation with the UUID ``ce81c420``.
 This time you will need to use the identifier of the output ``ArrayData`` of the calculation, with link name ``output_trajectory_array``.
-As you might have realized the difference now is that the whole series of values of the Fermi energy calculated after each relax/vc-relax step are stored.
+As you might have realized, the difference now is that the whole series of values of the Fermi energy calculated after each relax/vc-relax step are stored.
-The choice of what to store in ``Dict`` and ``ArrayData`` nodes is made by the parser of ``pw.x`` implemented in the ``aiida-quantumespresso`` plugin.
+The choice of what to store in ``Dict`` and ``ArrayData`` nodes is made by the parser of ``pw.x`` implemented in the `aiida-quantumespresso <https://github.com/aiidateam/aiida-quantumespresso>`__ plugin.

 (Optional section) Comments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~